sellout/quid-pro-quo/README.md

 > Prentice Hall PTR, 1992
 > ISBN ???

-but the key point of DBC is that the relationship between a class and its clients is specified by a contract: There are certain conditions that the caller of a method specialized on a class has to fulfill so that the method can do its job (the preconditions) and the method guarantees certain things after its completion (the postconditions).
+but the key point of contract programming is that the relationship between a class and its clients is specified by a contract: There are certain conditions that the caller of a method specialized on a class has to fulfill so that the method can do its job (the preconditions) and the method guarantees certain things after its completion (the postconditions).
 Furthermore a class may have certain properties that are always true about that class; these properties are called invariants.

-This file contains an implementation of DBC for CLOS.
-Pre- and postconditions as well as invariants are specified by qualified methods of type dbc; the usual before, after and around method combinations are available for these methods as well.
+This file contains an implementation of contract programming for CLOS.
+Pre- and postconditions as well as invariants are specified by qualified methods of type `contract`; the usual before, after and around method combinations are available for these methods as well.

 ## Implementation Support

-* ABCL Ð NO, because itÕs not supported by Closer-MOP
+* ABCL â€“ NO, because itâ€™s not supported by Closer-MOP
-* CLISP Ð ?
+* CLISP â€“ ?
-* ACL (both ansi & modern) Ð **YES**
+* ACL (both ansi & modern) â€“ **YES**
-* CCL Ð **YES**
+* CCL â€“ **YES**
-* CMUCL Ð currently errors
+* CMUCL â€“ currently errors
-* ECL Ð NO, `DEFINE-METHOD-COMBINATION` is broken
+* ECL â€“ NO, `DEFINE-METHOD-COMBINATION` is broken
-* LispWorks Ð currently errors
+* LispWorks â€“ currently errors
-* SBCL Ð currently errors
+* SBCL â€“ currently errors
-* SCL Ð ?
+* SCL â€“ ?